appliedbits/draft-wendt-stir-certificate-transparency/draft-wendt-stir-certificate-transparency.md

 # IANA Considerations {#IANA}

-## JSON Web Token Claim

-This document requests that the IANA add three new claims to the JSON Web Token Claims registry as defined in {{RFC7519}}.

-Claim Name: "sct"

-Claim Description: Signed Certificate Timestamp

-Change Controller: IESG

-Specification Document(s): [RFCThis]
+None at this time.

 --- back

 # Acknowledgments
 {:numbered="false"}

-The authors would like to thank the authors and contributors to the protocols and ideas around Certificate Transparency {{RFC9162}} which sets the basis for the STI eco-system to adopt in a very straight forward way, providing trust and transparency in the telephone number world.
+The authors would like to thank the authors and contributors to the protocols and ideas around Certificate Transparency {{RFC6962}} which sets the basis for the STI eco-system to adopt in a very straight forward way, providing trust and transparency in the telephone number world.